talkohavy/guides/docs/programming/terminal-god/vim.md

 <br/>

+## 8. Copying Combinations

+- `yy3p` - duplicate line 3 times, **below** cursor.
+- `yy3P` - duplicate line 3 times, **above** cursor.
+- `6yyp` - copy 6 lines **below** cursor, then paste (can move anywhere) **below** cursor.
+- `6yyP` - copy 6 lines **below** cursor, then paste (can move anywhere) **above** cursor.

-## 7. Visual Mode
+## 9. Visual Mode

-Visual mode allows you to select text before performing operations on it.
-This is useful for deleting, copying, or modifying multiple lines or blocks of text.

-**Entering Visual Mode:**
+Visual mode allows you to select text, and show you what you've selected in a visual way.
+Can you manage without ever using visual mode?
+Yes.
+Do you want to?
+No.
+Visual mode is great for safely performing operations, in such a way that you have assurance of what is going to happen when you execute the action.

-- `v` – Start visual selection (characterwise) - selects character by character
+- `v` – Start visual character selection - selects character by character
 - `V` – Start visual line selection - selects entire lines
 - `Ctrl + v` – Start visual block selection (column mode) - very powerful for column editing

-- **Visual Mode**: Press `V` to enter visual line mode, then use the arrow keys to select multiple lines, then press `d` to delete them
+When i visual mode, use the arrow keys to select multiple lines.

-**Navigation in Visual Mode:**

-- Use arrow keys to extend your selection
-- Use `$` to select to end of line, `0` to select to start of line
-- Use `gg` or `G` to select to top/bottom of file
-- Use `w`, `e`, `b` to select by words

 **Operations on Selected Text:**